Botox Injections: Uses, Side Effects And Interactions

 2. Blood Thinners

-Anticoagulant medications, such as warfarin or aspirin, can increase the risk of bleeding or bruising at the injection site following Botox treatment.
-Your healthcare provider may recommend temporarily discontinuing these medications or adjusting their dosage before undergoing Botox injections to reduce the risk of complications.
+Anticoagulant medications, such as warfarin or aspirin, increase the risk of bleeding or bruising at the injection site following Botox treatment.
+Your healthcare provider recommends temporarily discontinuing these medications or adjusting their dosage before undergoing Botox injections to reduce the risk of complications.

 3. Neuromuscular Disorders